 PSC 1341C.
 PHYSICAL SCIENCE I: Three Credits, Three Hours - Lecture and Laboratory.
 (Fall, Spring) Designed for students of the arts, social sciences, education, and business as a survey course to help nonscientists gain an understanding of science and technology and their role in modern society.
 Extensive use of experimentation is an integral part of the course.
-Prerequisites: Prerequisite or corequisite of MAT 1033 or satisfactory mathematics placement score and Successful completion of an NFCC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
+Prerequisites: Prerequisite or corequisite of MAT 1033 or satisfactory mathematics placement score.
+Note: This is a reading intensive course.
+Discuss options with an advisor.